 Max temperatures range from 19-23ºC from May to September and there are several cycle travel agencies who can provide hire bikes.
 You can fly to Angers, Nantes, or Tours, or combine your visit with a road trip, driving the 500km from Calais.

-Nice is home to a high number of professional riders – and it’s easy to see why.
+Nice (or probably tax-free Monaco) is home to a high number of professional riders - and it's easy to see why.

 Located on the French Riviera (or Côte d'Azur), the south-eastern capital on the Mediterranean coast has fantastic transport links (direct flights to Nice go from Gatwick, Heathrow, Liverpool, London City, Luton, Manchester and Stansted), stunning inland roads as well as some notable climbs.